Photek: Grammy nominations

 Photek's remix of Daft Punk's "End of Line" for the Disney movie Tron: Legacy earned him a Grammy nomination for Best Remix in 2012.
 He received Grammy nominations in the same category for the following 2 years, with remixes for Moby and Bob Marley.

 Recent activities

-Now based in Los Angeles, Photek scored the second season of ABC's How to Get Away with Murder in fall of 2015, and continued recording of the follow up to KU:PALM and various movie and computer game scoring projects.
+Now based in Los Angeles, Photek scored the second season of ABC's How to Get Away with Murder in fall of 2015, and continued recording of the follow-up to KU:PALM and various movie and computer game scoring projects.
+More recently in 2023, he composed the Season 5 Music for Call of Duty Modern Warfare II.

 Remixes

 Photek has remixed many artists in his career such as David Bowie, Björk and Goldie.
 Additional production work on the Nine Inch Nails album With Teeth led to his remix of their track, "The Hand That Feeds", which got him KROQ daytime rotation.